The controversial Cadillac Tax has been permanently repealed.

-On December 17, 2019, the House of Representatives passed an appropriations bill that approved federal funding for 2020, repealed the Cadillac Tax, and extended PCORI, among other things.
-The Senate approved two days later, and then on Friday, December 20, President Trump signed the legislation.
-The Cadillac Tax, which had never gone into effect, was unpopular among both major parties, labor unions, and other benefits organizations.
+In December 2019, President Trump signed into law an appropriations bill for 2020 that, among other things, repealed the Cadillac Tax and extended PCORI.
+The Cadillac Tax, which had never gone into effect, was unpopular with both major parties, labor unions, and benefits organizations.

 After several years of delays, the move to repeal the unpopular tax began in July 2019, with the “Middle Class Health Benefits Tax Repeal Act of 2019.”
 The bill had over 350 sponsors and passed with 419 lawmakers voting yes.

-Many organizations, including the Employer’s Council on Flexible Compensation (ECFC) and the Society for Human Resource Management (SHRM), backed the Cadillac Tax repeal.
+Many organizations, including the Employer’s Council on Flexible Compensation (ECFC) and the Society for Human Resource Management (SHRM), backed Cadillac Tax repeal.
 A major concern was that the tax would cause employers to reduce health benefits or burden workers with an increase in cost-sharing.
-There were also concerns it would unfairly target high-cost health plans that covered people in poor health or people living in areas where health costs are high.
+Other concerns were that it would unfairly target high-cost health plans that covered people in poor health and people living in areas with high healthcare costs.

 What is the Cadillac Tax?

 Officially known as the Affordable Care Act’s high-cost plan tax (HCPT), the Cadillac Tax was passed by Congress in 2015.
-However, the tax was never implemented.
 President Obama immediately imposed a two-year delay on the start of the act from 2018 to 2020; it was later pushed back to 2022.
+Ultimately, the tax was never implemented before being repealed in 2019.

 The tax had three goals: